Survey the moment

 The researcher can set a number of different styles of questions and schedule prompts for a participant to respond to the survey.

-- "in the moment" responses
+- scheduled surveys to allow "in the moment" responses

 - no third-party server or database required